Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 The decision task is the first task created when a new graph begins.
 It is responsible for creating the rest of the task graph.

-The decision task for pushes is defined in-tree, currently at ``testing/taskcluster/tasks/decision``.
+The decision task for pushes is defined in-tree, in ``.taskcluster.yml``.
 The task description invokes ``mach taskcluster decision`` with some metadata about the push.
 That mach command determines the optimized task graph, then calls the TaskCluster API to create the tasks.

 Graph Generation
 ----------------